This community has a long, notable history of helping our neighbors in need when disaster strikes, Rowlett residents are strong and resilient.

 The RCOAD is ready to help you through the COVID-2019 outbreak.
 Visit RowlettReady.com to find resources for spiritual and emotional care, business assistance information, local food bank and utility assistance, and more.
 RowlettReady.com is also now able to accept donations, coordinate volunteer opportunities, and facilitate needs for Rowlett residents.

 The Rowlett Ready program of the Rowlett Community Organizations Active in Disaster (RCOAD) recognizes that small businesses are suffering from financial impacts of the COVID-19 pandemic.
 The RCOAD Board of Directors, and the Rowlett City Council feel strongly that the Rowlett business community needs our support during this extraordinary health crisis.
-The Rowlett Business Stimulus (ROBUST) grant was developed to provide short-term, immediate financial aid to small businesses, providing a maximum award total of $10,000 per business for economic losses sustained as a result of the COVID-19 pandemic.
+The Rowlett Business Stimulus (ROBUST) grant was developed to provide short-term, immediate financial aid to small businesses who have suffered economic losses as a result of the COVID-19 pandemic.

 ROBUST Grant Program Outline and Qualifying Criteria